aminalaee/sqlalchemy-model-builder/README.md

 ## Features
 - Build and Save SQLALchemy models with random data
 - Build relationships (Todo)
-- Build with minimal (required) fields only (Todo)
+- Build minimal (with required) fields only

 ## How to use
 Build SQLAlchemy model:
 ```
 from sqlalchemy.ext.declarative import declarative_base
-from sqlalchemy.sql.sqltypes import Integer, String
+from sqlalchemy.sql.sqltypes import Integer, String, Text

 from sqlalchemy_model_builder import ModelBuilder